roblanf/phypapers/README.md

 That's it.
 Your new twitterbot is running.
 Give it a bit of time (a day or two perhaps) to catch up with itself before you tell everyone about it - it will take a while to post all the articles it finds on pubmed to start with.
 This is nice, because then when you do tell people about your project, they will see the kind of papers it posts.

+For thoughts on other dlvr.it settings, see below.

 ## 4. Adding a feed from arxiv preprints

-1. Edit this URL to include your search term: 'http://export.arxiv.org/api/query?search_query=all:[YOURSEARCHTERMHERE]&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending', e.g. for this example: 'http://export.arxiv.org/api/query?search_query=all:phylogenetics&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending'
+1. Edit this URL to include your search term: 'http://export.arxiv.org/api/query?search_query=all:[YOURSEARCHTERMHERE]&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending', e.g. for this example: 'http://export.arxiv.org/api/query?search_query=all:phylogen*&start=0&max_results=10&sortBy=lastUpdatedDate&sortOrder=descending'
 2. Log into dlvr.it
 3. Under 'Routes' click your twitterbot.
 It might be called 'my new route' if you didn't rename it.
 4. In the 'Sources' box, click the '+add' rectangle